brunoabreuphd/parallelization/basics/saxpy/README.md

 `gcc -O3 -fopt-info-all=opt.info`

 and that would dump the information in file *opt.info*.
-For this particular SAXPY code, at least using GCC 10.2.1 20201220, it looks to me that optimziation is largely performed by vectorizing the *for* loop declared in the function (line 56 of the code).
+For this particular SAXPY code, at least using GCC 10.2.1 20201220, it looks to me that optimization is largely performed by vectorizing the *for* loop declared in the function (line 56 of the code).
 If you want to know more about vectorization, [here's an excelent article](https://objectcomputing.com/resources/publications/sett/december-2016-performance-optimization-on-modern-processor-architecture-through-vectorization).